 At the Faculty of Medicine, students are exposed to rich experiences which enhance their learning and increase their knowledge in medical education.
 Direct contact with patients begins in the first year and increases as students progress through the four-year program.
 Patient contact is further gained in hospital, community, rural and international settings starting in the third year, when clerkship begins.
-Students learn during clinical rotations in each of the major departments: Surgery, Pediatrics, Obstetrics and Gynecology, Psychiatry, Internal Medicine, Emergency Medicine, Anesthesiology and Pain Medicine, Radiology, Family Medicine, and Pathology and Laboratory Medicine.
+Students learn during clinical rotations in each of the major departments: Surgery, Pediatrics, Obstetrics and Gynecology, Psychiatry, Internal Medicine, Emergency Medicine, Anesthesiology and Pain Medicine and Family Medicine.

 Rounding out the clerkship component of the program are the electives and mandatory selectives that allow students to pursue clinical studies in their specific areas of interest.